Azure Managed HSM Services

 12. Create your Azure Key Vault Managed HSM and Activate it.

-13. Utilizing a user that has permissions (Local RBAC or IAM, depending on your configuration), go to Settings > Keys.
+13. Utilizing a user that has Azure permissions (Local RBAC or IAM, depending on your configuration), go to Settings > Keys.

 14. Click Generate/Import/Restore Backup, and then choose Generate: